Cyclophosphamide Oral Formulation (Cytoxan®, Neosar®, Endoxan®)

-Cyclophosphamide exerts its anti-cancer affect by a process called alkylation.
+Cyclophosphamide exerts its anti-cancer effect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
-Since cancer cells, in general, divide faster and with less error correcting than healthy cells, cancer cells are more sensitive to this damage.
+Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Cyclophosphamide

 Cyclophosphamide can be given by intravenous (IV, into a vein) infusion or taken orally (by mouth) in a pill or capsule form.
 This information is about the oral (by mouth) formulation.
 Oral doses should be taken whole (not crushed, chewed, or broken) and with food in order to decrease nausea.
 The dosage and schedule are determined by the person's size and type of cancer.
 If you are having trouble swallowing your pills or capsules, contact your pharmacist or care provider.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 This medication can interact with a number of medications including metronidazole, tamoxifen, warfarin, cyclosporine, amiodarone, echinacea, and thiazide diuretics, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling of Oral Cyclophosphamide

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.